UIUC-iSchool-DataStories/is457_fall2023/week01/lecture01p1.md

 Website.](https://chancellor.illinois.edu/land_acknowledgement.html)

 notes:
+we are a land grant institution, and as such it is important that we know a bit about our history -- please see the land acknowledgement on the chancellors page.

 ---

 ## Basics

-4:00-5:55PM Thursdays, online
+12:30-1:50PM Tues/Thurs

 Jill Naiman (Prof.) - `jnaiman@illinois.edu`

 Andy Zalot (Prof.) - `azalot2@illinois.edu`

-Qiuyan Guo (TA) - `qqguo2@illinois.edu`
+Gowri Balasubramaniam (TA) - `gowri2@illinois.edu`

 Office Hours: By Appointment

-Where are these slides? https://uiuc-ischool-datastories.github.io/is457_spring2023/
+Where are these slides? https://uiuc-ischool-datastories.github.io/is457_fall2023/

 notes:
 some basics, if you are here you probably know what time/space the class is taking place in but just know it won't change! :D